aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/read-barcodes/read-barcodes-with-aspose-barcode-apis/_index.md

 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-ManageAndOptimizeBarcodeRecognition-GetAllPossible1DBarcodesfromImage-GetAllPossible1DBarcodesfromImage.cs" >}}
 ## **Datamatrix Barcode**
 ### **Detect Decorated Datamatrix Barcode**
 [Aspose.BarCode for .NET API](https://www.aspose.com/products/barcode/net) allows developers to detect decorated DataMatrix barcode on the image.
 To detect the decorated DataMatrix barcode, developers have to configure QualitySettings by using BarCodeReader.QualitySettings property which is an instance of QualitySettings class.
 QualitySettings allows to configure recognition quality and speed manually.
 You can quickly set up QualitySettings by embedded presets: HighPerformance, NormalQuality, HighQuality, MaxBarCodes or you can manually configure separate options.
 The default value of QualitySettings is NormalQuality.
-The following code snippet shows you how to detect decorated DataMatrix barcode.
+The following code snippet shows you how to detect decorated DataMatrix barcodes.
 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-ManageAndOptimizeBarcodeRecognition-DetectDecoratedDatamatrix-DetectDecoratedDatamatrix.cs" >}}

 **Result:**